Jetty Paerl: Early life

 Paerl was born and raised in Amsterdam.
 After the German invasion of the Netherlands in May 1940, she fled to London with her parents and swimmer Willy den Ouden, where she worked as a children's clothing designer at a shop in New Bond Street.
 She also contributed to the broadcasts of Radio Oranje, a radio programme created by the Dutch government-in-exile, due to which she became known as Jetje van Radio Oranje ("Jetty of Radio Orange") in the Netherlands.
-In the programme, she performed songs – written by her father Jo Paerl and composed by Louis Davids and Dirk Witte – in which the Nazis and members of the National Socialist Movement (NSB) were openly made fun of.
+In the programme, she performed songs – written by her father Jo Paerl and composed by Louis Davids and Dirk Witte – in which the Nazis and members of the dutch collaborationist National Socialist Movement (NSB) were openly made fun of.

 Towards the end of the war, Paerl became a member of the Women's Auxiliary Corps (Vrouwen Hulpkorps) of the Royal Netherlands Army.
 After the liberation of the Netherlands in May 1945, she returned to her home country via Zeeland and was stationed in Rotterdam.
 Shortly after, she learned that both her elder brothers were still alive.
 One had fled to Switzerland, while the other had stayed in the Netherlands during the war.